openbmc/openbmc/poky/documentation/migration-guides/migration-2.1.rst

    using the Poky distribution can easily include to enable the same functionality.

-   Any recipe that needs to opt-out of having the "--disable-static" option specified on the configure command line either because it is not a supported option for the configure script or because static libraries are needed should set the following variable::
+   Any recipe that needs to opt-out of having the ``--disable-static`` option specified on the configure command line either because it is not a supported option for the configure script or because static libraries are needed should set the following variable::